Try These Beginners Biblical Meditation Techniques For Christians And You’ll Feel Closer To God

 Many people ask about the difference between prayer and meditations.

 As a meditation teacher, I find that meditation is about listening.
 Biblical meditation techniques for Christians are all about listening to God.
-So when we look at meditation vs prayer, the main difference is that in prayer we talk to God, and in meditation we listen.
+So when we look at biblical meditation vs prayer, the main difference is that in prayer we talk to God, and in meditation we listen to God.